artela-network/artela-docs/docs/Core-Concepts/01-Chain-Native-Pattern.md

 ## 1. What is Chain-Native Pattern?

-Chain-Native Pattern is a dApp design pattern based on "native extension".
-Users can dynamically add extension programs, called Native Extension, to a running blockchain to add new behaviors to the transaction processing process.
+Chain-Native Pattern is an dApp design pattern based on “Native Extension”.
+In “Native Extension”, extension program can be added dynamically to the running environment.
+By doing so, it is possible to introduce a middle state in the state-transition process.

-Under the Chain-Native Pattern, the blockchain has high extensibility, and developers can add customized native functions.
-Powerful and composable Native Extension is an extension of the basic capabilities of the blockchain.
-Developers can use Smart Contracts and Native Extensions to implement dApps with customized features.
+Chain-Native Pattern can be used to introduce custom logic into the transaction process.
+For example, it can be used to perform additional validation checks on transactions, or to implement custom business rules that are specific to a particular use case.

+Chain-Native Pattern involves defining a set of extension joint points in the core layer of the blockchain.
+These extension points can be used to load and execute custom modules at runtime.
+These custom modules are natively extended from the base layer of the running environment, and can be combined with lightweight smart contracts to allow dApps to be built in a fully customized and plug-and-play manner.

 ## 2. Blockchain in Chain-Native Pattern

-Compared with traditional blockchains, Chain-Native adds an extension layer, which is a 3-layer abstract structure of the blockchain: application layer, extension layer, and base layer.
+In Chain-Native pattern, the blockchain architecture is typically divided into three layers: the base layer, the extension layer and the application layer, with an emphasis on extension layer.

 <center>
 <img